 (f) An inventory of all tangible personal property of the Association;

-(g) If reasonably available, a copy of the Developer's plans and specifications utilized in the construction of any common area improvements;

-(h) Insurance policies or copies thereof for the Road Easements and common areas and the Association;
+(g) Insurance policies or copies thereof for the Road Easements and common areas and the Association;

-(i) Any other permits issued by governmental bodies applicable to the Road Easements and common areas of the Association;
+(h) Any other permits issued by governmental bodies applicable to the Road Easements and common areas of the Association;

-(j) All written warranties that are still in effect for any portions of the Road Easements and common areas, or any other areas or facilities which the Association has the responsibility to maintain and repair, from the contractor, subcontractors, suppliers, and manufacturers and all owners' manuals or instructions furnished with respect to installed equipment or building systems;
+(i) All written warranties that are still in effect for any portions of the Road Easements and common areas, or any other areas or facilities which the Association has the responsibility to maintain and repair, from the contractor, subcontractors, suppliers, and manufacturers and all owners' manuals or instructions furnished with respect to installed equipment or building systems;

-(k) A roster of Owners and their addresses, telephone numbers, e-mail addresses (if known), and electronic transmission permission (if provided);
+(j) A roster of Owners and their addresses, telephone numbers, e-mail addresses (if known), and electronic transmission permission (if provided);

-(l) Any employment contracts or service contracts in which the Association is one of the contracting parties or service contracts in which the Association or the Owners have an obligation or a responsibility, directly or indirectly, to pay some or all of the fee or charge of the person performing the service; and
+(k) Any employment contracts or service contracts in which the Association is one of the contracting parties or service contracts in which the Association or the Owners have an obligation or a responsibility, directly or indirectly, to pay some or all of the fee or charge of the person performing the service; and

-(m) All other contracts to which the Association is a party.
+(l) All other contracts to which the Association is a party.

 8.3.3.
 Ownership of Records, Inspection.